TITLE 89: SOCIAL SERVICES

 1) Eligibility, Funding Source, Assistance Amounts

-A) Adoption assistance may be provided to those persons adopting children who are legally free for adoption, who are residents of Illinois, and who the Department has determined meet the special needs criteria for non-recurring adoption assistance or who meet both the eligibility and special needs criteria for ongoing adoption assistance and who, it is reasonable to conclude, are not likely to be adopted without the provision of adoption assistance.
+A) Adoption assistance may be provided to those persons adopting children who are legally free for adoption, who are residents or youth in care of Illinois, and who the Department has determined meet the special needs criteria for non-recurring adoption assistance or who meet both the eligibility and special needs criteria for ongoing adoption assistance and who, it is reasonable to conclude, are not likely to be adopted without the provision of adoption assistance.

 B) Adoption assistance is available through a combination of federal and State funding.
 The State receives federal reimbursement for a portion of the assistance provided for children meeting the Title IV-E eligibility criteria of the Social Security Act.
 The Department must comply with all of the requirements of that Act to claim funding for Title IV-E eligible children.
 The Title IV-E adoption assistance process is a combination of the field staff preparing the subsidy and documenting special needs followed by a centralized eligibility unit determining financial aspects of Title IV-E assistance.

-D) Although eligibility for adoption assistance shall be determined regardless of the financial circumstances of the adoptive parents, the types and amounts of assistance shall be determined by the Department and the adoptive parents on an individual basis.
+D) Eligibility for adoption assistance shall be determined regardless of the financial circumstances of the adoptive parents, the types and amounts of assistance shall be determined by the Department and the adoptive parents on an individual basis.
 The Department shall notify the prospective adoptive parents of the availability and the types of assistance.
 The adoptive parent may refuse any or all of the adoption assistance.
 The ongoing monthly payment shall be issued to the person identified in the adoption assistance agreement.
 Any type of adoption assistance services included in this Part that are payable through insurance or other funding sources will not be paid for by the Department.
 The child adopted with adoption assistance is entitled to receive only those services and/or payments specified in the adoption assistance agreement.

 2) Responsibility of the State in Interjurisdictional Adoptions